Cepstral Analysis of Random Variables: Muculants: Introduction

 \section{Introduction}

-Cumulants are parametric descriptors of random variables (RVs) -- no matter whether continuous or discrete -- and are commonly used to analyze non-Gaussian processes or the effects of nonlinear systems~\cite{petropulu}.
-Unlike moments, cumulants are orthogonal descriptors and satisfy a homomorphism property~\cite{moments-cumulants,mendelHOS}: The cumulants of a sum of two independent RVs are the sums of the respective cumulants of the individual RVs.
+\IEEEPARstart{C}{umulants} are parametric descriptors of random variables (RVs) and are commonly used to analyze non-Gaussian processes~\cite{mendelHOS} or the effects of nonlinear systems~\cite{petropulu}.
+Unlike moments, cumulants are orthogonal descriptors and satisfy a homomorphism property~\cite{moments-cumulants}.

-As attractive this additivity of cumulants is, there are several drawbacks in approximating an RV just in terms of these descriptors: First of all, since the cumulants are the Taylor series coefficients of the logarithm of the distribution's characteristic function~\cite{mendelHOS}, they constitute a complete description of the distribution only if the characteristic function is infinitely differentiable.
-Secondly, even if all cumulants exist, there are no general results regarding the behavior of the sequence of cumulants; in fact, the sequence may even diverge: For example, the cumulants of the continuous uniform distribution are the Bernoulli numbers, a sequence which is known to diverge.
-In such a case, also approximating the distribution or characteristic function of an RV based on finitely many cumulants is problematic, since the divergence of the cumulant series prevents bounding the approximation error.
-Additionally, according to the Marcinkiewicz theorem, the Gaussian distribution is the only distribution which can be characterized with finitely many (two) cumulants: Every approximation of a non-Gaussian distribution with other than two cumulants will fail to correspond to a distribution at all.
-It also follows that cumulants are not well suited for hypothesis testing, except in the important case of testing the Gaussianity of a distribution.
+As attractive as these properties are, there are several drawbacks: First, since cumulants are the Taylor series coefficients of the logarithm of the distribution's characteristic function~\cite{mendelHOS}, they constitute a complete description only for infinitely differentiable characteristic functions.
+Second, there are no general results regarding the behavior of the sequence of cumulants; the sequence may even diverge (this problem, though, can be mitigated by the definition of q-moments and q-cumulants~\cite{qMoments, qCumulants}).
+Hence, a reconstruction of a distribution function in terms of its cumulants~\cite{cramer1957,petrov1972,edgeworthExpansion} may not converge.
+Third, the Marcinkiewicz theorem~\cite{char_func_luk} states that any RV either has infinitely many cumulants or up to second order only; hence, every cumulant-based approximation is either Gaussian or does not correspond to a RV at all.
+It follows that cumulants are not well suited for hypothesis testing, except in the important case of testing Gaussianity.
+Fourth, if the RV takes values in the set of integers, then the characteristic function is periodic, and the Taylor series expansion fails to remain the most natural approach.

-In this paper, we address these problems by replacing the Taylor series expansion of the logarithm of the characteristic function by a Fourier transform.
-This approach guarantees that, provided the Fourier transform exists, the approximation error for a truncated integration range can be bounded, and that this bound converges to zero for increasing integration ranges.
-This benefit is bought at the cost of a functional (i.e., uncountable) description rather than a parametric (i.e., finite or countable) one.